stirtrek/stirtrek.github.io/source/Info/FAQ/index.md

 <hr>

 **Q: When do tickets go on sale?**
-**A:** The 2020 ticket sale date has not been announced just yet.
-In 2019, tickets went on sale on February 28th at 1:59pm EST, so somewhere around there will probably be about right.
-Stay tuned for more details.
+**A:** The 2020 ticket sale starts on February 27th on [Eventbrite](https://stirtrek2020.eventbrite.com/).
+In previous years we've sold out in minutes, so mark your calendars!

 <hr>